 Just when you figured the freaked-out plate was full, from global warming to ISIS to Trump/Palin, now comes the cash-flow event — from NASDAQ this afternoon: ‘The Dow Jones Industrial Average tumbled 376 points, or 2.4 percent, to 15640, after earlier dropping as much as 565 points.’

 Rapidly-tanking oil prices are sucking everybody down the drain-hole — U.S. crude dropped more than 6 percent today to $27.67 per barrel.
-Brent further down, at $27.24 per barrel.
+Brent further down, at $27.24 per barrel, best day trading stocks in months was the week before so this results where shocking for most.

 Adding fuel to the oil-market-scenario is China experiencing the worse economic slowdown in 25 years, creating paper-jitters, and worst-ever yearly start for Wall Street shit, markets down 10.3 percent of value in less than three weeks.